Structural Heart Intervention – Heart Valve Implantation Without Surgery

 Once in place, the balloon is inflated at high pressure to expand and deliver the new artificial valve, which has now substituted the damaged valve.
 The balloon and catheter is then removed.
 In other words, the artificial valve, once delivered inside the native one, assumes its function and replaces it without having to remove it.

 Structural Heart Program

-Dr. Arjomand explains that there has been significant progress over the past 10-15 years in the field of transcatheter valve therapy which is the fundamental reason to have a dedicated “Structural Heart Disease” team.
+Significant progress has occurred in the field of transcatheter valve therapy, which is the fundamental reason to seek a cardiothoracic surgeon experienced in these techniques.
 Since its inception and following the very first human percutaneous valve replacement over 15 years ago, thousands of patients world-wide have benefited from this new technology.

 Candidates for Transcatheter Aortic Valve replacement (TAVR) may include:

 - Patients with aortic stenosis that are inoperable (meaning that they are at extreme risk for conventional open heart surgery)

 - Patients with aortic stenosis that are simply at high-risk for conventional open heart surgery